Niamh Shaw & Andrew Smyth | Part of Science Week 2019

 With special guests from the European Space Agency, together they will explore the surprising connections between everyday bakes and the extraordinary engineering that helps keep astronauts alive in space.

 With lots of live demonstrations, tasting and audience interaction, your curiosity will be whisked, stirred, and taken out of this world…

 Andrew Smyth is an engineer, baker and presenter who gained nationwide fame for his outrageously engineered creations when he reached the final of BBC’s Great British Bake Off in 2016.

 He divides his time between Aerospace research, writing & presenting live events and contributing to TV, radio & online features, working with the British Council, BBC, ITV, Warner Brothers, Channel 5, and others.

 About Niamh Shaw:

-Dr Niamh Shaw is an engineer, scientist, performer and explorer of all things Space who recently brought her one woman show ‘Diary of a Martian Beekeeper’ to Smock Alley Theatre as part of Engineers week 2018.
+Dr Niamh Shaw is an engineer, scientist, performer and explorer of all things space who recently brought her one woman show ‘Diary of a Martian Beekeeper’ to Smock Alley Theatre as part of Engineers Week 2018.
 She is actively pursuing her dream to get to space and has participated in a simulated Mars mission in the Utah desert, experienced microgravity on a Zero G parabolic flight and makes theatre shows about her mission to space.
-A regular on TV and radio, she has spoken internationally & presented her work at ESA’s cultural event Spacerocks Live!
-Wired UK Live!, New Scientist Live!, World Science Festival and more.
-She speaks at NASA Johnson Space Centre, US on Nov 7th about her work at their 3rd Cross-Industry Innovation Summit.
-She is delighted to be working for the third year running with British Council Ireland for Science week, and with CIT Blackrock Castle Obervatory, Cork as their artist in residence since 2014.
+A regular on TV and radio, she has spoken internationally & presented her work at Wired UK Live!, New Scientist Live!, World Science Festival and more.
+She speaks at NASA Johnson Space Centre, US on Nov 7th about her work at the 3rd Cross Industry Innovation Summit.
+This is her third year working with British Council Ireland for Science Week with their ‘Art in Mind’ event series.